an independent Search Engine for VPSs ranked by price

 rpool /dev/vda1

 This set of options is recommended by the ZFS documentation for the highest compatibility with the newest and future disks.
-The option compression=zstd enables the ZSTD compression algorithm which has a higher compression ratio than the default LZ4, although you may use compression=lz4 to reduce the CPU usage if your VPS has a high disk I/O. The pool is named rpool which is the most commonly used name for root pools.
+The option compression=zstd enables the ZSTD compression algorithm which has a higher compression ratio than the default LZ4, although you may use compression=lz4 to reduce the CPU usage if your VPS has high disk I/O. The pool is named rpool which is the most commonly used name for root pools.
 When this command completes, rpool will be mounted on the /mnt directory of the live environment, as specified by the -R /mnt option above, but it will be automatically mounted on / at every subsequent boot.
 Mounting it on /mnt is necessary to restore your backup onto it from the live environment.

 Install the OpenSSH server on the live environment to receive the backup data from the backup VPS: